 Relapse is a devastating blow to anyone’s recovery.
 You were doing so well and then BAM!
 That inner voice got the best of you.

 Now you’re searching on the internet for ways to piece your life back together.
 It sucks.

 But for now, let’s deal with where you are at this moment.

 Let’s get you back on track.

 1. Don’t start feeling sorry for yourself.

 Just don’t.
 What good does it do?
 It’s bad for you and the harsh reality is that nobody wants to hear it.

 Sure, you’re probably going to wake up the next day feeling like a miserable turd, but that’s to be expected.

 Not only have you let yourself down, but you’ve got alcohol in your system which is causing you to experience a major “hangxiety.”
 Here’s where I want to reassure you a little bit.

 Yes, you feel absolutely awful about drinking again.
 But there is actually a medical reason why those bad feelings are amplified the day after drinking.

-According to David Nutt, professor of neuropsychology at London’s Imperial College, alcohol stimulates GABA in the brain which releases that chill, feel-good vibe we all enjoy from a good buzz.
+According to David Nutt, professor of neuropsychology at London’s Imperial College, alcohol stimulates GABA in the brain which releases that chill, the feel-good vibe we all enjoy from a good buzz.
 He explains that the first two drinks are pure GABA bliss, but once you get to rounds 3, 4, 5, etc., your brain starts blocking glutamate.

 More glutamate means you have more anxiety.
 The reverse is also true.
 When alcohol blocks the production of glutamate your anxiety falls to near nil.

 What’s so bad about that?